MeherajTalukdar/hotel-bookings-excel-analysis/README.md

 # 🏨 Hotel Bookings — Excel Data Analysis Project

 A complete, hands-on Excel data analysis project using a real-world hotel bookings dataset.
-Built as a portfolio project after completing **Luke Barousse's Excel for Data Analytics** course.

 ---

 ## 📌 Project Overview

-This project applies every major Excel skill from the course — from basic formulas through to Power Query, Power Pivot, and DAX — on a real hotel industry dataset with 119,390 booking records.
+This project applies from basic formulas through to Power Query, Power Pivot, and DAX on a real hotel industry dataset with 119,390 booking records.

 The goal is to answer 20 business questions a hotel revenue manager or operations analyst would genuinely ask, and to build a fully interactive performance dashboard as the capstone.